harshilsodani/blog-website/README.md

 ### 1. Create Technology Blogs
 - **Author Your Insights**: Share your knowledge and insights about technology trends, programming, and more.
-- **Rich Content**: Create content with formatted text, images, and code snippets.
+- **Rich Content**: Create content with formatted text (images, and code snippets will be added in future versions).

 ### 2. Secure Editing and Deletion
 - **Password Protection**: Assign a password to each blog post for authorization when editing or deleting.